gabrielprrd/netflix-ui-clone/README.md

 - Turn register page as Home and then redirect to the movies after fake login, for now
 - Integrate validation with Yup when I need schema validation
 - Footer with credits
+- Move background gradient layers to globalstyles
+- Page not found
+- Refactor to Typescript if I have the courage

 **Keep coding!**